noinc/SimpleStorefront/README.md

 The frontend source files are contained in the ``src/NoInc/SimpleStorefront/ViewBundle/Resources/src/`` directory.
 Your vagrant should have a few utilities installed to make development a breeze.
 Upon intialization, the default and base frontend should be built an installed.
 As you work on the frontend, you will need to re-compile the views, styles and scripts.
 You can use the following steps to do so:

 1. After the vagrant box starts, ssh into it: ``vagrant ssh``
-	2. Inside the vagrant, cd into the SimpleStorefront: ``cd SimpleStorefront``
+2. Inside the vagrant, cd into the SimpleStorefront Viewbundle: ``cd SimpleStorefront/src/NoInc/SimpleStorefront/ViewBundle``
-	3. Use gulp to compile: ``gulp --gulpfile src/NoInc/SimpleStorefront/ViewBundle/gulpfile.js``
+3. Use gulp to compile: ``gulp``
-		a.
-If you are actively developing, and wish to automatically recompile as you work, run: ``gulp watch --develop --gulpfile src/NoInc/SimpleStorefront/ViewBundle/gulpfile.js``
+4. If you are actively developing, and wish to automatically recompile as you work, run: ``gulp watch --develop``

+Running gulp with the command ``watch`` will cause gulp to continuously watch the frontend files for changes and recompile on the fly as you edit them (the process will not exit unless a major syntax error is present).
-Note that adding the ``--develop`` switch will prevent the javascript linter from cancelling the build upon errors.
+Running gulp with the ``--develop`` switch will prevent the javascript linter from cancelling the build upon errors.

-All Javascript should be in the ``src/scripts`` folder, all views are written in Pug in ``src/views``, and styles in ``src/scss``.
+All Javascript should be in the ``src/scripts`` folder, all views are written in Pug in ``src/views``, and styles in ``src/scss``:

-Javascript should conform to [the AirBnB Javascript styleguide](https://github.com/airbnb/javascript) with some modifications (see the .eslintrc file).
+* Javascript is written in ES6 and should conform to [the AirBnB Javascript styleguide](https://github.com/airbnb/javascript) with some modifications (see the .eslintrc file).
+The Javascript linter will fail the frontend build if the JS doesn't conform (use the --develop switch as noted above to see errors without needing to restart the build each time, or if you want to intentionally bypass the linter)
-Views are written in [HTML pre-processed language Pug](https://pugjs.org/language/attributes.html) Styles are written in [SCSS](http://sass-lang.com/documentation/file.SCSS_FOR_SASS_USERS.html)
+* Views are written in [HTML pre-processed language Pug](https://pugjs.org/language/attributes.html)
+* Styles are written in [SCSS](http://sass-lang.com/documentation/file.SCSS_FOR_SASS_USERS.html)

 If you are curious with how files are compiled, linked and placed, look at the ``gulpfile.js``, which powers most of the frontend build chain.